-13.3 Failure to Render a Timely Decision by the FIE and its National Federations appeal directly to CAS as if the FIE or its National Federations had rendered a decision finding no anti-doping rule violation.
+13.3 Failure to Render a Timely Decision by the FIE and its National Federations

+Where, in a particular case, the FIE or its National Federations fail to render a decision with respect to whether an anti-doping rule violation was committed within a reasonable deadline set by WADA, WADA may elect to appeal directly to CAS as if the FIE or its National Federations had rendered a decision finding no anti-doping rule violation.
 If the CAS panel determines that an anti-doping rule violation was committed and that WADA acted reasonably in electing to appeal directly to CAS, then WADA's costs and attorneys fees in prosecuting the appeal shall be reimbursed to WADA by the FIE or its National Federations.